 What materials will I need for the course?

-Materials are provided as part of the course but you may wish to purchase your own.
-Advice will be given on this during the course.
+Some materials will be provided as part of the course.
+Advice will be given on additional materials to purchase during the course.

 Roughly how much will they cost?

 You may wish to bring your own art materials / pens / pencils although a basic kit will be provided.
 Pens & charcoal cost between £2 and £5.
 Help and guidance will be provided from your tutor should you need it.

 How will I know I am making progress?